-The specialists at Capital Center for Oral and Maxillofacial Surgery offer effective treatment for sleep apnea.
-Patients in the Washington, DC area often come to us after they have tried non-surgical avenues without success.
+The specialists at Capital Center® for Oral and Maxillofacial Surgery offer effective treatment for sleep apnea.
+Patients often come to us after they have tried non-surgical avenues without success.
 The procedures that our doctors perform provide permanent improvement and predictable outcomes.
 As a result, patients can breathe comfortably, sleep soundly, enjoy a better quality of life, and reduce health-related risks.

 Treatment Options for Sleep Apnea

 Doctors sometimes prescribe therapy with CPAP (continuous positive airway pressure) as a non-surgical treatment for sleep apnea.
 A CPAP machine helps open the airway to normalize breathing as you sleep.
 Some patients find the therapy effective, but others cannot tolerate wearing a CPAP mask to sleep every night.

 An alternative non-surgical approach to sleep apnea is a wearable appliance.
 These devices include mouth guards that ease the lower jaw forward and splints that hold the tongue in place.
 Although effective for mild to moderate cases of sleep apnea, 75 percent of patients choose to stop using these appliances after a while and continue experiencing symptoms as a result.